wp-plugins/share-center-pro/readme.txt

 === Share Center Pro ===
 Contributors: Bit51
 Donate link: http://bit51.com/software/share-center-pro/
-Tags: Google+, Google plus, Twitter, Facebook, linkedIn, share, widget, social Requires at least: 3.0
+Tags: Google+, Google plus, Twitter, Facebook, linkedIn, Reddit, Buffer, asynchronous, performance, bit.ly, shortlink, share, widget, social
+Requires at least: 3.0
 Tested up to: 3.4.2
 Stable tag: 1.2.1

-Add sharing buttons for Google +1, Facebook Like, Twitter, LinkedIn and StumbleUpon.
+Adds asynchronous (won't slow your site down) sharing buttons for Google plus, Facebook, Twitter, LinkedIn, Buffer, and Reddit.

 == License ==
 Released under the terms of the GNU General Public License.

 == Description ==

-Add sharing buttons for Google +1, Facebook Like, Twitter, LinkedIn and StumbleUpon.
-Unlike other plugins, sharing buttons can be put in a widget that can be displayed in any widgetized area of the page.
+Add sharing buttons for Buffer, Facebook, Google +1, LinkedIn, Reddit, and Twitter

+= The Fastest Social Sharing Plugin for WordPress =

+= Features =

+* Loads javascripts asynchronously so it won'y slow down your site
+* <a href="http://www.bufferapp.com">Buffer Button</a>
+* <a href="http://www.facebook.com">Facebook Like Button</a>
+* <a href="http://plus.google.com">Google +1 Button</a>
+* <a href="http://www.linkedin.com">LinkedIn Button</a>
+* <a href="http://www.reddit.com">Reddit Button</a>
+* <a href="http://www.twitter.com">Twitter Button</a>
+* Works with the <a href="">Bit.ly Shortlinks</a> plugin to provide <a href="">Bit.ly</a> shortlinks including custom domains
+* Can be appended to content or used as a widget

 == Installation ==